notweuz/just-another-survival-debug-stick/README.md

 # 🪄 Just Another Survival Debug Stick

-**A lightweight Fabric mod that enables survival players to craft and use the Debug Stick — without any restrictions, literally.**
+**A lightweight server-side Fabric mod that enables survival players to craft and use the Debug Stick — without any restrictions, literally.**

 ---